tldraw/tldraw/packages/tldraw/README.md

 ## License

 The tldraw source code and its distributions are provided under the [tldraw license](https://github.com/tldraw/tldraw/blob/main/LICENSE.md).

-To learn more, visit [tldraw.dev](https://tldraw.dev).
+You can use tldraw in commercial or non-commercial projects so long as you preserve the "Made with tldraw" watermark.
+To remove the watermark, purchase a [business license](https://tldraw.dev/#pricing).
+For more information, visit [tldraw.dev](https://tldraw.dev).

 ## Trademarks